-There were no shingles or chickenpox presentation to sentinel GPs in the past week (Figure 14).
+There were no chickenpox presentations to sentinel GPs in the past week while the rate of shingles presentations increased (Figure 14).

 Figure 14.
 Number of varicella-zoster presentations per 1000 consultations at sentinel GPs (Australian Sentinel Practices Research Network) in WA in the past eight weeks